David M. Rubenstein T'70

 Mr. Rubenstein is a member of The Business Council, Visiting Committee of the Kennedy School of Government at Harvard, the Harvard Business School Board of Dean's Advisors, the Woodrow Wilson School Advisory Council at Princeton, the Board of Trustees of the Young Global Leaders Foundation, Advisory Board of School of Economics and Management Tsinghua University, the Madison Council of the Library of Congress, and the International Business Council of the World Economic Forum.

 Mr. Rubenstein is married to Alice Rogoff Rubenstein, and they have three grown children.

-Elected to the Duke University Board of Trustees in 2005, he currently serves as vice-chair.
-He is vice-chair of the Executive Committee, chair of the Committee on Trusteeship, and a member of the Institutional Advancement Committee and the Committee on Honorary Degrees.
-He has previously served on the Business and Finance and Academic Affairs Committees, as well as chairing the Committee on Honorary Degrees.
+Elected to the Duke University Board of Trustees in 2005, he currently serves as chair.
+He is chair of the Executive Committee and is a member of the Committee on Trusteeship.
+He has previously served on the Business and Finance Committee, Academic Affairs Committee, and Institutional Advancement Committee as well as chairing the Committee on Honorary Degrees.